 - Sensory skills (this is tactile experience for him)

 This activity is so much more than just a child playing with ice.
-This is some serious and significant learning happening.
+There is a massive amount of skill building taking place – which is typical for a child playing independently.

-That meant after nap time, our ice sensory had become a water bin and we loved it.
+But that meant that after nap time, the ice sensory had become a water bin and my toddler loved it.
 Well, he loved the play and I loved the sitting to watch him play.

-I swapped out the colanders for some measuring cups and boom – we had a pouring station.
+I swapped out the colanders for some measuring cups and boom – it was had a pouring station.
 Now that’s the kind of activity I am here for.

 Making an ice sensory bin is perfect for toddlers!